8 Months at Imadene!

 Director of Auxano

-Jim Badke has served for five years at Camp Imadene, coming from over 30 years of ministry experience in church, camp and school settings.
+Jim Badke has served for six years at Camp Imadene, coming from over 40 years of ministry experience in church, camp and school settings.
 He oversees and leads the program, giving direction to the year of discipleship, and does some of the teaching.
-He and his wife Sarah live with the students in Auxano House in the town of Lake Cowichan.
+There may also be an Auxano Assistant to come alongside students and help make their experience great.
+He and his wife Sarah (and the Assistant) live with the students in Auxano House in the town of Lake Cowichan.